Understanding Google Analytics

-In the early days of the internet, website owners would mostly track (and brag about) the number of ‘hits’ their website received.
+In the early days of the internet, website owners would mostly track the number of ‘hits’ their website received.
 They thought that hits from visitors directly translated into potential customers.

 We now know this isn’t true.